TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Events/Events/FrontendLogin/SendRecoveryEmailEvent.rst

 SendRecoveryEmailEvent
 ======================

+.. versionadded:: 10.4
+   This event replaces the :php:`$GLOBALS['TYPO3_CONF_VARS']['EXTCONF']['felogin']['forgotPasswordMail']` hook from the pibase plugin.

-Event that contains the email to be sent to the user when they request a new password.
+The event contains the email to be sent and additional information about the user who requested a new password.
-Additional validation can happen here.

 API